-Women often work in the home, which can lead to them feeling lonely.
+Women tend to be more likely to work or manage children in the home, which can lead to them feeling lonely.

 Women tend to feel more unhappy with their bodies than men.
 90% of teenage girls say they are unhappy with their bodies.
 Large numbers of girls say that they hold themselves back from doing things they’d like to do for fear of their bodies being criticised (7).

-Women experience more life-changing events than men.
+Women can suffer trauma or mental health issues after major life changing events n experience more life-changing events than men.
 These can include having children and going through the menopause.